Jasper Community Arts

 The Jasper Community Arts Commission consists of 11 government-appointed members.
 Four members of the Commission are appointed by the Mayor, five by the Jasper City Council, one by the Jasper Parks and Recreation Board and one by the Greater Jasper Consolidated School Board.

 Jasper Community Arts employs a staff to oversee its day-to-day operations and programs.
-The staff numbers have grown from the original two employees to four full-time and six part-time employees.
+The staff numbers have grown from the original two employees to five full-time and five part-time employees.

 The Box Office is open Monday-Friday from